KeirLoire/MyDefiPet-bot/README.md

 - Run `python main.py`
 - Leave your MyDefiPet game open, make sure you are zoomed out in the game.

+If you want the script to end, just press `CTRL + C`.

 ## Limitations